Texts on this page have been partially machine translated from German.

 How long have you been working in this field?

-I have been working in this field for 1.5 years.
-Before that, I worked as a manager in the Corporate Strategy department at Beiersdorf AG headquarters for just under 3 years.
+I have been working in this area for 1.5 years.
+Before that, I worked as a manager in the Corporate Strategy department at Beiersdorf AG headquarters for almost 3 years.

 What do you particularly like about it?

 I particularly like the strong hands-on mentality in my job and the pragmatic way of working.
-You can constantly see that your daily efforts have an immediate and successful impact on customer sales and that your hard work pays off.
-Moreover, you grow every day with new and unpredictable situations.
-Negotiating at the highest level shapes you positively for life.
+You can always see that your daily efforts have a direct and successful impact on customer sales and that your hard work pays off.
+You also grow every day in new and unpredictable situations.
+Negotiating at the highest level leaves a positive mark on you for life.

-What are the most important skills one should have for your profession?
+What are the most important skills people should have for your job?

 You should enjoy a healthy hands-on mentality and have a structured way of working.
-A certain degree of tenacity and an understanding of a profit and loss account should also not be lacking.
-You should also enjoy working with people and have a customer-oriented mindset.
+You should also have a certain degree of tenacity and an understanding of a profit and loss account.
+You should also enjoy working with people and have a customer-orientated mindset.

 What does a typical working day look like for you?

-At the beginning of my working day, I check the daily turnover.
-After that, I meet with my team for a check-in, call clients and go through open issues until I move on to work on very high priority issues.
-After lunch, I start working through the day's business before meetings in the afternoon.
-Then I slowly come to the end, close the day's business and celebrate the daily successes.
+I start my working day by checking the day's sales.
+I then meet with my team for a check-in, call customers and go through open issues before moving on to very high priority issues.
+After the lunch break, I start working through the day's business before meetings in the afternoon.
+Then I slowly come to the end, finalise the day's business and celebrate the daily successes.

-As Global Sourcing Manager for Bayer AG, our graduate Christoph Nobis is responsible for ensuring production at the company's sites around the world.
+As Global Sourcing Manager for Bayer AG, our graduate Christoph Nobis works in Purchasing to ensure production at the company's sites around the world.
 He particularly likes the fact that his job is very international, as he works with a wide variety of people from different countries every day.

-What is your job title and the occupational field in which you work?
+What is your job title and the occupational fields in which you work?

-I work as Global Sourcing Manager Fungicides in direct materials purchasing at Bayer AG.
+I work as Global Sourcing Manager Fungicides in Purchasing for direct materials at Bayer AG.

 How long have you been working in this field?

-I have been working in purchasing since the beginning of 2010 in a wide variety of areas (at Henkel and Bayer).
+I have been working in Purchasing since the beginning of 2010 in various areas (at Henkel and Bayer).
 I have been in my current position for about 2.5 years.

-I work in purchasing for direct materials for Bayer CropScience.
-We make sure that our worldwide production sites are supplied with the most important raw materials and intermediates to ensure continuous production.
+I work in Purchasing for direct materials for Bayer CropScience.
+We make sure that our global production sites are supplied with the most important raw materials and intermediates to ensure continuous production.

 What do you particularly like about it?

 The work in direct purchasing is very international.
-The production sites are spread all over the world, and you work with an international team and suppliers from many different countries every day.
-Especially the last 2.5 years have been tough on the global supply chains.
-No day is like the other and you constantly have to face new challenges.
+The production sites are spread around the world and you work with an international team and suppliers from many different countries on a daily basis.
+The last 2.5 years in particular have put a strain on global supply chains.
+No two days are the same and you constantly have to tackle new challenges.
 It never gets boring.

-What are the most important skills one should have for your job?
+What are the most important skills you need for your job?

 You should have very good communication skills and be able to work with people from different countries.
 It is important to be able to find pragmatic and quick solutions.
-Negotiation skills are of course also valuable in purchasing.
-Furthermore, you have to be able to take responsibility, because the right decision at the right time can bring a lot to the company, but the wrong decision can also cost a lot of money very quickly.
+Negotiating skills are of course also valuable in purchasing.
+You also need to be able to take responsibility, because the right decision at the right time can bring a lot to the company, but the wrong decision can quickly cost a lot of money.

 What does a typical working day look like for you?

-I don't have a classic, recurring workday; there are always new challenges to solve.
-Basically, my working day consists of many video conferences with colleagues from different functions in the company but also suppliers.
-That wasn't necessarily different before Corona, but you spent more time in meeting rooms.
-My day usually starts with coordination with my purchasing colleagues in China and India.
-Most of my suppliers are also based in Asia.
-Around lunchtime, I usually find time to prepare things before meetings with colleagues in the USA in the early afternoon.
+I don't have a classic, recurring working day; there are always new challenges that need to be solved.
+Basically, my working day consists of many video conferences with colleagues from a wide range of functions within the company, but also with suppliers.
+It wasn't necessarily any different before coronavirus, but I spent more time in meeting rooms.
+My day usually starts with meetings with my purchasing colleagues in China and India.
+The majority of my suppliers are also based in Asia.
+Around lunchtime, I usually find time to prepare and follow up on things before meetings with colleagues in the USA in the early afternoon.
 My working day is very flexible and I can organise my own working hours.

 Mareike Tost works in SAP consulting as a senior consultant in the area of finance.
-There she advises and supports clients during the introduction or conversion to SAP and during technical system changes.
-It helps her that she previously worked for several years in different positions in the area of accounting and taxation.
+There she advises and supports customers in areas such as the introduction or conversion to SAP and technical system changes.
+It helps that she previously worked for several years in various positions in accounting and tax.

-What is your job title and the occupational field in which you work?
+What is your job title and the occupational fields in which you work?

-I work in consulting, to be precise, in SAP consulting (software consulting).
-Here I am a senior consultant in the area of finance (especially group reporting).
+I work in consulting, in SAP consulting (software consulting) to be precise.
+Here I am a Senior Consultant in the area of Finance (in particular Group Reporting).

 I switched to consulting a year ago.
-Before that I worked for several years in different positions in accounting and taxes.
+Before that, I worked for several years in various positions in accounting and tax.

-I advise clients on the introduction or conversion to SAP S/4HANA, accompany SAP implementation programmes or support clients, for example, with technical carve-outs (system changes).
-In this context, my activities include process mapping and process consulting, conducting SAP training, SAP customising in the area of finance and group reporting.
+I advise customers on the introduction or conversion to SAP S/4HANA, accompany SAP implementation programmes or support customers with technical carve-outs (system changes), for example.
+In this context, my activities include process mapping and process consulting, SAP training, SAP customising in the areas of finance and group reporting.

 What do you particularly like about it?

-That it never gets boring, because every customer requirement is different and every customer struggles with different challenges.
-Above all, because of my years of experience in accounting, I can advise not only technically but also professionally.
+That it never gets boring, as every customer requirement is different and every customer faces different challenges.
+Above all, my years of experience in accounting mean that I can provide not only technical but also professional advice.
 SAP is so complex and comprehensive that you will never be able to do everything.
 You actually learn something new every day.

-What are the most important skills you should have for your job?
+What are the most important skills you need for your job?

-A quick grasp, understanding of processes, organisational strength, strong communication skills, a basically good technical understanding and also some empathy.
+A quick grasp of things, an understanding of processes, organisational strength, strong communication skills, a fundamentally good technical understanding and some empathy.

 What does a typical working day look like for you?

-There is actually no such thing.
+There really is no such thing.
 Depending on how involved I am in projects, I have full-day workshops with customers on some days.
 These can consist of training sessions in which I explain to SAP users how they can map their processes in S/4HANA as part of SAP implementation projects.
-Or I take actual processes to be able to determine whether, for example, the SAP standard process could fit the current actual process.
-Sometimes we also talk about possibilities of how certain planned processes could be implemented.
-Of course, this also includes the corresponding adjustment of the required basic settings (customising) in the system and the implementation of system tests in cooperation with the customer.
+Or I record actual processes to determine whether, for example, the SAP standard process could fit the current actual process.
+Sometimes we also talk about ways in which certain planned processes could be implemented.
+Of course, this also includes making the necessary basic settings (customising) in the system and carrying out system tests in collaboration with the customer.

-Katrin Werres works at the interface of technology, marketing and sales as Head of Measurement at Google UK.
+Katrin Werres works at the interface between technology, marketing and sales as Head of Measurement at Google UK.
 There she leads a team of 15 product specialists.
-Together with her team, she supports international companies in optimising the effectiveness of their advertising measures in the long term so that long-term business success and growth can be realised.
+Together with her team, she supports international companies in optimising the effectiveness of their advertising measures in the long term so that long-term business success and growth can be achieved.

-What is your job title and the occupational field in which you work?
+What is your job title and the occupational fields in which you work?

 The variety and diversity as well as the constant innovation make my job very exciting.
-But most important of all is working with my great colleagues, many of whom have become close friends over the years.
+But the most important thing is working with my great colleagues, many of whom have become close friends over the years.

-What are the most important skills to have for your job?
+What are the most important skills you need for your job?

-Strategic as well as analytical thinking are important, but in our industry, above all, good communication, the ability to work in a team and adaptability to new topics, structures and changing customer needs are indispensable.
+Strategic and analytical thinking are important, but in our industry, good communication, teamwork and the ability to adapt to new topics, structures and changing customer needs are essential.

 What does a typical working day look like for you?

-Every day is a little different, but usually it's a mix of advising clients, working on strategy, developing my staff and working on projects with colleagues, some of them from all over the world.
+Every day is a little different, but it's usually a mix of customer consulting, strategy work, developing my employees and project work with colleagues, some of them from all over the world.